Fast, effortless and 100% online. Learn more

 When you go self-employed, you have to declare your earnings to HMRC so that they can calculate how much tax you owe them each tax year.
 To declare this, you have to do what’s known as a self assessment.

-The rate of Income tax that you have to pay in the 2024/25 tax year is based on the following table:
+The rate of income tax that you pay is based on the following table:

 Up to £12,570 | 0% | Personal allowance |